-Finally the Romans launched their attack on Jerusalem.
-Bitter hand to hand fighting ensued.
+Finally, the Romans launched their attack on Jerusalem.
+Bitter hand-to-hand fighting ensued.
 The Romans advanced on the Temple Mount where the magnificent Jewish Temple stood and within which was the sanctuary of sanctuaries.
 Many innocent victims were brutally slain.
 As the Romans gained the upper hand, the beautiful Temple, a source of wonder to all who saw it, was put to the flame.
 Rome had reasserted its rule.
-Jerusalem was sacked and its treasures taken.
+Jerusalem was sacked and its treasures were taken.
 The last defenders were executed.
 Titus was hailed as a conquering hero.
 The revolt was virtually over.

-But a small band of zealots were determined to hold out to the last man.
+But a small band of zealots was determined to hold out to the last man.
 The final struggle would take place in the Judean desert on the edge of the Dead Sea.
-There a group of fighters and their families had taken refuge inside the lofty fortress of Masada high atop a sun scorched mountain peak.
+There a group of fighters and their families had taken refuge inside the lofty fortress of Masada high atop a sun-scorched mountain peak.
 It appeared impregnable.

 Silva, seeing that a frontal attack on Masada would be suicidal, began to construct an enormous ramp from which he would be able to storm the fortress.
 The defenders watched the work in progress knowing that every day the inevitable attack grew closer.
-The familiar terrifying war machinery of battering rams and siege towers were moved into position and assault after assault launched.
+The familiar terrifying war machinery of battering rams and siege towers was moved into position and assaulted after the assault was launched.
 The outer walls were torched.
 Eleazer realized that the final onslaught was approaching and that further defiance would be fruitless.
 Knowing what awaited them, he assembled his followers, men, women and children.
-In an emotional address he called on all of them to slay one the other, so as to avoid the ignominy of death or slavery at the hands of the enemy.
+In an emotional address, he called on all of them to slay one the other, so as to avoid the ignominy of death or slavery at the hands of the enemy.

-At daybreak the Romans entered Masada.
+At daybreak, the Romans entered Masada.
 Two women who had hidden throughout the ordeal ran towards them and told of what had happened.
-They led the soldiers to the mound of bodies, tribute to the final, terrible act of resistance.
+They led the soldiers to the mound of bodies, a tribute to the final, terrible act of resistance.
 The last desperate pocket of revolt had been erased.

 After witnessing the end of the revolt Josephus left the region and went to live in Rome.
 He became a Roman citizen and was granted an imperial pension.
 He received an apartment in the palace of the emperor.
 He would never lay eyes on Jerusalem, Judea or Galilee again.
 He was highly regarded by the imperial family but was hated by the Jews everywhere.